SamuXarick/LuDiAI-AfterFix/readme.txt

     time, which may slow down management.
 Contrary to the other modes, it can add or remove multiple vehicles at once per management cycle.

+AI-GS communication support:
+    Allow communication between AI and Game Script SCP libraries.
+    Currently supports Company Value GS, where the AI will think twice before spending money in town actions, just to maintain the lead or to maintain catch-up against the company ranked first.